metas-frsf/ceut-web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## To run NodeJS server:

-Run nodemon server.js on the command prompt